quantum-tinkerer/MeanFi/docs/source/tutorial/strained_graphene.md

 The sparse solver uses the same default `EnergyDIIS` workflow as the dense examples.
-Rational evaluation obtains entropy from the same poles and sparse factorizations as density. `result.internal_energy`, `result.entropy`, and `result.free_energy` are available without requesting a full density matrix.
+Rational evaluation obtains entropy from the same poles and sparse factorizations as density. `result.internal_energy`, `result.entropy`, and `result.free_energy` are per cell per physical orbital and are available without requesting a full density matrix.

 We now verify that the mean-field solution results in a gapped phase.